Terms You May Need

 - Why is RadNet needed?

-- Why does EPA test air, precipitation, drinking water and milk for radionuclides?
+- Why does EPA test air, precipitation and drinking water for radionuclides?

 - Does RadNet cover the whole U.S.?
 How does EPA decide where to set up air monitors and take samples?